fajarnurdiansyah/fajarnurdiansyah.github.com/about.md

 ## About this blog

-This blog is a static html website generated using [jekyll].
-Its hosted by the awesome [GitHub].
+This blog is a static html website powered by[jekyll].
+Hosted by the awesome [GitHub].
 You can view the full [source code for this blog here].

 [flick]: http://flick.fajarnurdiansyah.com
 [twitter]: http://twitter.com/fajaronly